- A nauseating act whereby an individual attempts to advance personal pursuits, often concluding in a loss of shame.

 Maybe that scenario does actually exist – but it’s not representative of what I believe the purest form of networking is.

 My networking success has been predicated on building a stable of advocates.
 It’s not quick or easy, but cultivating connections based on personal relationships and merit beats the online job portal racket any day of the week.
+But, if you're like me, you don't want platitudes, you want a real-life example of how embracing networking can impact a career.

 But, if you’re like me, you don’t want platitudes, you want a real-life example of just how embracing networking can impact a career.